 Two of the Council’s democracy experts say the upcoming Summit for Democracy needs to take aim at autocrats’ tools by focusing on anti-corruption and tech standards, and elevating civil society.

 Rose Jackson is an entrepreneur and former diplomat with 15+ years of experience strengthening democracy and defending human rights, leveraging technology for social impact, and building institutions to support democratic activists around the world.
-Jackson is currently the Director of the Policy Initiative at the Atlantic Council’s Digital Forensic Research Lab.
+Jackson is currently the director of the Democracy + Tech Initiative at the Atlantic Council’s Digital Forensic Research Lab.
 She previously founded and served as CEO of Beacon, a platform leveraging data and marketing technology to make it easier for people to take meaningful civic and political action.

 Jackson has consulted and worked for a wide range of campaigns, governments and party organizations both in the United States and abroad.
 Internationally, with the National Democratic Institute, she advised parties, parliaments, and civil society organizations in East and Southern Africa.
 Jackson also served as a Benghazi-based adviser and political analyst to the International Organization for Migration during the Libyan uprising in 2011.